CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for building block INF.1 General Building.md

 The detectors can be interconnected in different ways.
 Depending on the type and size of the areas to be protected and the applicable guidelines, suitable systems must be selected and installed.
 When planning or extending a GMA, care should be taken to ensure that the routes for networking have sufficient dimensions and as few changes as possible should be made to the route assignment.

-In order to maintain the protective effect of the GMA, regular maintenance and functional testing (see DIN VDE 0833 Part 1-3 "Hazard alarm systems for fire, burglary and assault") must be provided for.
+In order to maintain the protective effect of the GMA, regular maintenance and functional testing (see DIN VDE 0833 Part 1-3 "Hazard Alarm Systems for Fire, Burglary and Raid") must be provided for.

 If no GMA is available or if the existing one can not be used, local hazard detectors can be considered as a minimal solution.
 These work completely independently, without connection to a central office.
 The alerting takes place on site or by means of a simple two-wire line (possibly telephone line) elsewhere.

-There are rooms such as server room, data carrier archive, which have an increased need for protection.
+There are rooms like server room, data carrier archive, which have an increased need for protection.
 If there is no central GMA, local hazard alarms should be installed there.
 When using local hazard detection systems for early detection, it must be ensured that an alarm is also perceived outside the affected areas.
 The message can be sent through various channels and should be forwarded to a location that is staffed around the clock.
 For example, there are solutions that can alarm employees via the PBX or radio via a mobile phone.
 Before planning a GMA, a consistent protection concept for the considered building must be developed.
-When planning security systems for private or commercial properties, it should be clarified with the property insurer whether a reduction of the insurance premium, in particular for burglary theft insurance, is possible.
+When planning security systems for private or commercial properties, it should be clarified with the property insurer whether a reduction in the insurance premium, in particular for burglary theft insurance, is possible.

 3 Further information
 ------------------------------